zcvele/OfficeDocs-SkypeForBusiness/Teams/direct-routing-monitor-sip-ladder.md

 - Teams Administrator
 - Teams Telephony Administrator

-Your [Direct Routing](direct-routing-plan) environment must be correctly configured, with a properly connected and functioning SBC.
+Your [Direct Routing](direct-routing-plan.md) environment must be correctly configured, with a properly connected and functioning SBC.

 For more information, see [Configure Direct Routing](direct-routing-configure.md).

 ### Access

-To access the SIP call flow feature, log into the Microsoft Teams admin center https://admin.teams.microsoft.com.
+To access the SIP call flow feature, log in to the Microsoft Teams admin center https://admin.teams.microsoft.com.

 - Navigate to the left side rail, select **Analytics & reports**
 - Select **Usage reports**